Team-SOFTsk/AutoBundler/README.md

 So overriding `onSaveInstanceState` and `onRestoreInstanceState` is a history now.

 ### Usage
-All you need to do to make AutoBundler work, is to inherit from `AutoBundlerActivity` and `AutoBundlerFragment` classes and add annotations to specified fields.
+All you need to do to make AutoBundler work, is to inherit from `AutoBundlerActivity`, `AutoBundlerFragment` or `AutoBundlerDialogFragment` classes and add annotations to specified fields.
 That's all.

     public class MainActivity extends AutoBundlerActivity {
         @KeepState